grafana/agent/docs/flow/reference/components/prometheus.relabel.md

 The `prometheus.relabel` component rewrites the label set of each metric passed along to the exported receiver by applying one or more `metric_relabel_config` steps.
-If no relabeling steps are defined or applicable to one of the metrics, then the metric will be forwarded as-is to each receiver passed in the component's arguments.
-If no labels are remaining after the relabeling steps are applied, then the metric will be dropped.
+If no relabeling steps are defined or applicable to one of the metrics, then the metric is forwarded as-is to each receiver passed in the component's arguments.
+If no labels remain after the relabeling steps are applied, then the metric is dropped.

 The most common use of `prometheus.relabel` is to filter Prometheus metrics or standardize the label set that will be passed to one or more downstream receivers.
-The `metric_relabel_config` blocks will be applied to the label set of each metric in order of their appearance in the configuration file.
+The `metric_relabel_config` blocks are applied to the label set of each metric in order of their appearance in the configuration file.

-Multiple `prometheus.relabel` components can be specified by giving them different labels.
+To create multiple `prometheus.relabel` components, assign them different labels.

 ## Example